-Having various connectivity options can make everything easier.
+Having various connectivity options in heat transfer can make everything easier.
 A wireless sublimation printer allows you to place it anywhere you want in the room.
 It also lets you print directly from your smartphone or tablet without having to deal with wired cables.

 However, it’s always nice to have the option of wired USB connectivity in case the internet is down.
 Wi-Fi Direct is also a big plus since it establishes a direct wireless connection between your device and the printer with no need to connect to the internet.

 Sublimation printers use heat transfer to dye ink onto paper and other materials like plastic and fabric.
 They use a special type of ink called dye-sub ink, which can transform ink from solid to gaseous state directly.
 This ink allows you to have a permanent image of whatever you desire.